Here we have a tale of an individual offering an unorthodox justification for his vices.

 “Hey, if I woke you, I’m sorry.
 Let me get a bag off you, and I’ll be on my merry—”

 Then he grabbed me by my shirt and shoved me over his couch.
 The beers flew out of my hand and crashed to the floor.
-The tumble over his couch left me more dizzy than hurt—thanks to the coke—but I was definitely shocked by this turn of events.
+The tumble left me more dizzy than hurt—thanks to the coke—but I was definitely shocked by this turn of events.

 “Serge!”
 I shouted.
 “What the hell, brah?!”